-CFI was the successful applicant for Canada’s first food and beverage processing cluster under Agriculture and Agri-Food Canada’s Growing Forward 2 Agri-Science cluster program, and was the successful applicant for a second cluster under the Canadian Agricultural Partnership’s AgriScience cluster initiative.
+CFI successfully delivered Canada’s first food and beverage processing cluster through Agriculture and Agri-Food Canada’s Growing Forward 2 Agri-Science cluster program, and was the successful applicant for a second cluster under the Canadian Agricultural Partnership’s AgriScience cluster initiative.

-CFI was chosen by the Guelph Food Technology Centre Legacy Fund Board for an endowment from the proceeds of industry funds raised when the GFTC was sold to NSF International.
-Those endowed funds have been offered to innovators to support food innovation in the current cluster.
+CFI was chosen by the Guelph Food Technology Centre (GFTC) Legacy Fund Board for an endowment from the proceeds of industry funds raised when GFTC was sold to NSF International.
+Those endowed funds are supporting food innovation in the CFI-led food processing clusters.